 There is much more to Lebanese cuisine than merely a döner, and proof of that are the exceptional Lebanese restaurants in London.
 There was an inaccurate portrayal of Lebanese and Middle Eastern food in London for years.
 For many years it consisted of late-night kebabs consumed at two in the morning.
 However, there’s a large selection of Lebanese restaurants located all over the city where you will experience dishes that will certainly make you change your mind.
-We’ve selected our favourite restaurants in London that are renowned for their mixed grills, mezze, and other mouthwatering Lebanese dishes.
+We’ve selected our favourite restaurants in London that are renowned for their mixed grills, mezze, barbecue dishes and other mouthwatering Lebanese dishes.

 Belgravia is one of the most emblematic neighborhoods in London and very much worth visiting.
 But its remarkable beauty is not the only reason why you’ll want to stroll around.
 Belgravia is home to Ishbilia, a warm and inviting establishment with an enormous outdoor patio and a menu consisting of Lebanese traditional dishes.